isarvesh/AmazonPrime-VideoScrapper/README.md

-# Build a Amazon Prime Video Scraper with Selenium
+# A Amazon Prime Video Scraper with Selenium

 *A Selenium and BeautifulSoup Web Scraper that parses and generates a database of movie titles, ratings and synopses from the Amazon Prime Video homepage.*